AndrewKhukhrianskyi/MusicPad/README.md

 SETTINGS:
 Try to play on the Numpads :)
 Numpad7-Numpad0 - Button push
-Numpaddecimal and NumpadEnter - Button push to :)
+,Numpaddecimal and NumpadEnter - Button push to :)